sefunmi4/symbol-cast/README.md

 ```

 ### 2. Build with CMake
+Install Qt (5 or 6) if you wish to build the desktop GUI.
+The core library and
-Install Qt (and optionally ONNX Runtime) for your platform.
-On macOS you can use
-Homebrew: `brew install qt`.
-On Windows, install Qt via the official
+tests build without it.
+On macOS you can use Homebrew: `brew install qt`.
+On
-installer and ensure `qmake` is in your PATH.
+Windows, install Qt via the official installer and ensure `qmake` is in your
+PATH.

 ```bash
 mkdir build && cd build